Crepinette. Think of this as a sausage patty wrapped in a comforting blanket of fat.

 Crepinettes are essentially sausage meat wrapped in caul fat.
 They can be patties or logs, like a sausage link.
 You make the patty, set it on the caul fat, cut around the fat with a sharp knife and wrap the meat up in the caul.
 Always start the cooking seam side down, then flip.
 Voila!
 A perfect patty.

 I mostly sear things that are wrapped in caul fat, but you can also grill them or roast them, too.
 And you need not restrict yourself to sausage when you’re using the stuff: A super-lean meat like venison or pheasant, wrapped in a little caul fat, will be utterly different — moister, more savory — than it would be otherwise.
-Caul fat is like a little insurance policy against accidental meat dryness.
+Caul fat is like an insurance policy against accidental meat dryness.

+Don’t sweat it if you don’t have these things.
 No matter what sausage recipe you use, I highly recommend that you start playing around with caul fat.
 It’s one of those chef’s tricks they don’t tell you about.
 But there, I just did.
 Now go find yourself some.

 - 1 1/2 teaspoons white pepper